yuno-payments/yuno-docs/docs/Docs Restructure/docs-restructuring-options.md

 ## Research approach

-We analyzed the current structure and studied the actual navigation patterns from leading payment platforms:
+We analyzed the current structure and studied navigation patterns from leading payment platforms:

 * **Adyen Documentation**: User journey-based approach with clear decision guidance and linear progression from setup to implementation
 * **Stripe Documentation**: Progressive disclosure with layered information depth, preventing information overload